Trafikito/trafikito-support/content/blog/notifications/2018-09-10-notifications-what-are-when-cases-how-do-they-work.md

 A single notification may have one or more when cases.
 A notification is triggered when any when cases are positive.

-**Getting data event will never fire if not getting data event is not fired first**.
-Always define both when cases _when_ building notifications.
+**Getting data event will never fire if not getting data event is not fired first.** Always define both when cases _when_ building notifications.